JonZeolla/Lab/Beginner/Hints/Step1-Hint1.md

     * Requires a decompression app be installed, such as Keka.
   * `cd hashcat-0.50`
 2. Ruby
-  * The correct version of Ruby is already installed on Mavericks (10.9) and Yosemite (10.10).
+  * A functioning version of Ruby is installed by default on Mavericks (10.9) and Yosemite (10.10) which should work for the software in this lab.

 ### Optional
+1. gfxCardStatus
-1. Determine your type of graphics card if you intend to make use of it.
+  * Determine your type of graphics card if you intend to make use of it.
 ![Step1-Hint1_Mac_1.png](https://raw.githubusercontent.com/JonZeolla/Presentation_Materials/Password-Cracking_2015-09-24/Beginner/.Screenshots/Step1-Hint1_Mac_1.png)
 ![Step1-Hint1_Mac_2.png](https://raw.githubusercontent.com/JonZeolla/Presentation_Materials/Password-Cracking_2015-09-24/Beginner/.Screenshots/Step1-Hint1_Mac_2.png)
-2. `cd ..`
+  * `cd ..`
-3. `unzip gfxCardStatus-2.3.zip`
+  * `unzip gfxCardStatus-2.3.zip`
-4. `open gfxCardStatus.app`
+  * `open gfxCardStatus.app`
-5. Set the card to Discrete only in order to make use of your GPU during Hashcat cracking.
+  * Set the card to Discrete only in order to make use of your GPU during Hashcat cracking.
 ![Step1-Hint1_Mac_3.png](https://raw.githubusercontent.com/JonZeolla/Presentation_Materials/Password-Cracking_2015-09-24/Beginner/.Screenshots/Step1-Hint1_Mac_3.png)
-6. Move back into the hashcat folder
+  * Move back into the hashcat folder
     * `cd hashcat-0.50`

 ## Windows